 Summer Course Preview Runs:

-We will be hosting two course preview runs this summer, one on 07/29 and one on 08/26.
+We will be hosting two course preview runs in August.
 Details can be found on Facebook and our Monthly Group Runs page.
 Join us for some casual training miles at Great Brook Farm State Park.

 Cost & Registration:

 We keep the cost of all TARC events low to try and make our events as accessible as we can.
 The cost of the TARC Fall Classic across all distances (with the exception of the free youth fun run) is $25.
 Please see below for information on our discounted youth entries.
 Our event profits are donated to land conservations & trusts in support of our trail running passion.
 Please reach out if the cost is in any way a barrier to you.
 We want everyone to have the opportunity to experience the incredible trails and community at our event.

 No race day registration is offered, and online registration closes at the beginning of race week.
 We recommend registering early in advance, as this event will sell out.

 Switching Distances or Canceling Registration: